grantwinney/GhostSharp/README.md

 That caused a problem for me, since [RestSharp](http://restsharp.org/) needs a matching class to deserialize the response to, and you can't have a single class with an "Author" property that is both an `int` *and* an `Author` class.

-To get around this shortcoming, I automatically include full author information.
-This could result in more data being sent back then necessary - especially if, for instance, you make a request for 300 posts at once and you're the only author on your blog.
-It's the best I could come up with for now though.
+To get around this shortcoming, I created a couple classes under the covers, to temporarily store the data in.
+By the time the post is returned to you, however, it's wrangled into a consistent format.
+The `Author` property is `null` if you didn't get full author info; otherwise it's populated.
+The `AuthorId` field stores the author ID, in either case.

 ### Ghost Query Language (GQL)